 - Support staff are deployed effectively to enhance learning.

-- Each term we run a Rising Stars enrichment programme for pupils who have shown an interest in geography.
+- In past terms we run a Rising Stars enrichment programme for pupils who have shown an interest in geography.

 - Termly homework is available for all pupils across KS3 & 4 in the school homework booklets.